Active Searches DSG Koya

 • Provide clear, decisive, forward-thinking leadership around all diversity, equity, and inclusion initiatives; Promote use of data to better tailor project, program, outreach and engagement.

-• Lead board recruitment, on-boarding, and culture-building among board and staff members.
+• Lead Board recruitment, on-boarding, and culture-building among board and staff members.

 • Provide leadership in developing program, organization and financial plans with the Board of Directors and senior staff.